braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 ### Setting Props

-The value of a prop can be set with `set`.
+The value of a prop can be set with Setting a prop.
 **Setting a prop.**
 		This script illustrates various ways in which props can be set.
 > ```matlab